Annual Corporate Governance Report

 Recommendation 2.9 | |||

-1. Board establishes an effective performance management framework that ensures that Management, including the Chief Executive Officer performance is at par with the standards set by the Board and Senior Management. | Compliant | Please see Remunerations Policy of Generali. | |
+1. Board establishes an effective performance management framework that ensures that Management, including the Chief Executive Officer performance is at par with the standards set by the Board and Senior Management. | Compliant | Link: Orion BSC framework | |

 2. Board establishes an effective performance management framework that ensures that personnel's performance is at par with the standards set by the Board and Senior Management. | Compliant | ||